John Sayles

 John Thomas Sayles (born September 28, 1950) is an American independent film director, screenwriter, editor, actor, and novelist.
-He is known for writing and directing the films The Brother from Another Planet (1984), Matewan (1987), Eight Men Out (1988), Passion Fish (1992), The Secret of Roan Inish (1994), Lone Star (1996), Men with Guns, (1997), Sunshine State (2002), and Silver City (2004).
+He is known for writing and directing the films The Brother from Another Planet (1984), Matewan (1987), Eight Men Out (1988), Passion Fish (1992), The Secret of Roan Inish (1994), Lone Star (1996), Men with Guns (1997), Sunshine State (2002), and Silver City (2004).

 For Eight Men Out, Sayles was nominated for the USC Scripter Award.
 He has twice been nominated for the Academy Award for Best Original Screenplay, for Passion Fish and Lone Star.
-At the 56th Golden Globe Awards, Men with Guns was nominated for the Golden Globe Award for Best Foreign Language Film.
-His directorial debut, Return of the Secaucus 7 (1980) as well as Matewan were added to the United States National Film Registry by the Library of Congress in 1997 and 2023, respectively.
+At the 56th Golden Globe Awards, Men with Guns was nominated for Best Foreign Language Film.
+His directorial debut Return of the Secaucus 7 (1980) and Matewan, were added to the United States National Film Registry by the Library of Congress in 1997 and 2023, respectively.

 Early life

 Sayles was born on September 28, 1950, in Schenectady, New York, the son of Mary (née Rausch), a teacher, and Donald John Sayles, a school administrator.
-Both of Sayles's parents were Catholic and of half-Irish descent.
-Sayles has referred to himself as a "Catholic atheist".
-He attended Williams College with frequent collaborators Gordon Clapp and David Strathairn, as well as his longtime partner, Maggie Renzi.
+Both of his parents were Catholic and of half-Irish descent.
+John Sayles has referred to himself as a "Catholic atheist".
+He attended Williams College in Williamstown, Massachusetts, with frequent collaborators Gordon Clapp and David Strathairn, as well as his longtime partner, Maggie Renzi.
 Sayles earned a B.A. in psychology in 1972.

 Career

-After college, Sayles moved to Boston where he worked a variety of blue-collar jobs while writing short stories for The Atlantic.
-These writings culminated in his first novel, The Pride of the Bimbos, published in 1975.
+After college, Sayles moved to Boston where he held a series of blue-collar jobs.
+In the summer of 1974 he acted and directed at the Eastern Slope Playhouse in North Conway, New Hampshire.
+In 1975 he worked with The Atlantic Monthly on expanding a 50-page story he had submitted.
+The effort culminated in his first novel, The Pride of the Bimbos, published in 1975.

-Sayles began his film career working with Roger Corman, along with Martin Scorsese, Francis Ford Coppola, Ron Howard and James Cameron who also had stints with Corman early in their careers.
-Sayles was discovered by Frances Doel, who worked in the script department for Corman's New World Pictures.
+Like Martin Scorsese, Francis Ford Coppola, Ron Howard, James Cameron and Jonathan Demme, Sayles began his film career working for independent, low-budget producer Roger Corman.
+Sayles was discovered by Frances Doel, the script supervisor for Corman's New World Pictures.
+She hired Sayles to rewrite a Jaws knockoff which was in development; it became the film Piranha (1978).
+He soon demonstrated an ability to rapidly create scripts which met Corman's standards.
 Sayles has been called "the greatest screenwriter to ever work at New World."